vangberg/quarto-ankivalenz/README.md

 ## Installation

-Install the extension to your Quarto projectL
+Install the extension to your Quarto project:

 ```bash
 quarto add vangberg/quarto-ankivalenz